Easy Cloth Diaper Washing Routine

 Stripping Diapers

-If you do choose to use soap rather than detergent and it leaves a residue on your diapers, the natural solution to break down the residue is a vinegar rinse.
+If you do choose to use powdered soap rather than liquid detergent, and it leaves a residue on your diapers, the natural solution to break down the residue is a vinegar rinse.
 This will help maintain diaper absorbency.

 We recommend that you use no more than ½ cup of distilled white vinegar in the rinse cycle.
 Make sure it is distilled vinegar to avoid stains from vinegars with color.